SunilBabu27/Support-Vector-Machines/README.md

 <br>4.
 For each kernel, fit the data into the model. <br>
 <br>5.
 Plot the decision boundary and results using Color plots and display the differences between the different kernels. <br>
 <br>6.
 For SVM Regression using Linear, polynomial and RBF kernels, generate the sample dataset and add noise to targets. <br>
-<br> Fit the regression models and plot the results to visualize the differences between the different kernels<br>
+<br>7.
+Fit the regression models and plot the results to visualize the differences between the different kernels<br>